-Cross-silo FL \cite{NEURIPS2022_232eee8e, liu2022privacy, lowy2021private, lowy2023private} is a practical variant of FL in which a relatively small number of silos (e.g., hospitals or credit card companies) participate in the training rounds.
-In contrast to cross-device FL, in cross-silo FL, a single user can have multiple records across silos, as shown in Figure \ref{fig:problem}.
+Cross-silo FL \cite{ogier2022flamby, liu2022privacy, lowy2021private, lowy2023private} is a practical variant of FL in which a relatively small number of silos (e.g., hospitals or credit card companies) participate in training rounds.
+In cross-silo FL, unlike in cross-device FL, a single user can have multiple records across silos, as shown in Figure \ref{fig:problem}.
 Existing cross-silo DP-FL studies \cite{liu2022privacy, lowy2021private, lowy2023private} have focused on record-level DP for each silo; user-level DP across silos has not been studied.
-Therefore, our research question is: \textit{How do we design a FL framework guaranteeing user-level DP across silos in cross-silo FL?}
+Therefore, an important research question arises: \textit{How do we design an FL framework that guarantees user-level DP across silos in cross-silo FL?}

-A naive design for an algorithm that guarantees user-level DP is a combination of bounding user contributions (number of records) as those in \cite{wilson2020differentially, amin2019bounding} and group-privacy property of DP \cite{dwork2014algorithmic}.
+A baseline solution for guaranteeing user-level DP is to bound user contributions (number of records per user) as in \cite{wilson2020differentially, amin2019bounding} and then utilize group-privacy property of DP \cite{dwork2014algorithmic}.
 Group-privacy simply extends the indistinguishability of the record-level DP to multiple records.
-We can convert any DP algorithm to group-privacy version of DP (Lemma \ref{lemma:normaldp_group_privacy}, \ref{lemma:rdp_group_privacy}), which we formally define as Group DP (GDP) later.
+We can convert any DP algorithm to group-privacy version of DP (see Lemma \ref{lemma:normaldp_group_privacy}, \ref{lemma:rdp_group_privacy} later), which we formally define as Group DP (GDP).
 However, this approach can be impractical due to the super-linear privacy bound degradation of conversion to GDP and the need to appropriately limit the maximum number of user records (group size) in a distributed environment.
-In particular, the former problem is a fundamental issue for DP and highlights the need to develop algorithms that directly satisfy user-level DP without requiring a conversion to GDP.
+In particular, the former issue is a fundamental limitation for DP and highlights the need to develop algorithms that directly satisfy user-level DP without requiring conversion to GDP.

 In this study, we present \method, a novel cross-silo FL framework, designed to directly ensure user-level DP through per-user weighted clipping and an effective weighting strategy.
 Additionally, we propose a novel private weighted aggregation protocol for implementing the weighting algorithm.
 This protocol ensures the private information of each silo is protected from both the server and other silos.
 The limitation of previous methods that relied solely on the Paillier cryptosystem for private weighted summation \cite{9476969} is that the raw data is visible to the party with the secret key.
 We overcome this limitation by using a combination of several cryptographic techniques such as Paillier, Secure Aggregation \cite{bonawitz2017practical}, and Multiplicative blinding \cite{damgaard2007efficient}.
 To the best of our knowledge, our work is the first FL framework that effectively provides user-level DP across silos in the general cross-silo FL setting (as in Figure \ref{fig:problem}).